We Are Building.

 The company changes its name to Messer Construction Co.
 Its regional footprint continues to grow with the opening of four additional regional offices – Louisville, Knoxville, Indianapolis, and Nashville.
 Messer put in place more than $500 million of revenue for the first time in its history and formed its Economic Inclusion department in 2005.

-Messer opens its Charlotte regional office, and more growth ensues.
-Twenty-five years after becoming employee-owned, the company’s workforce has increased tenfold, its annual revenue has multiplied by more than eight, and it operates in nine cities throughout the Midwest and Southeast.
+Messer establishes its presence in North Carolina as growth ensues.
+Messer also acquired EGC Construction.
+More than 25 years after becoming employee-owned, the company’s workforce has increased tenfold, its annual revenue has multiplied by more than eight, and it operates in 10 regions throughout the Midwest and Southeast.